fiaisis/runners/README.md

 # runners
-A repository containing all of the dockerfiles and scripts to create the runners needed for the data processing.
+A repository containing all the dockerfiles and scripts to create the runners needed for the data processing.